 Tips for Getting Started as a Mentor

 Submit a research opening with the Office of Undergraduate Research and Creative Activity

 Apply for an Interns-to-Scholars intern

 Each year in February, faculty can submit requests for undergraduate interns to assist with their research.
-The Interns-to-Scholars program is a way for students to gain an introduction to research and is geared toward second-semester freshmen and sophomores.
-Intern requests are reviewed for the appropriate requirements of a lower division student with little to no experience in a research setting.
-The program is funded through the Office of Undergraduate Research and Scholarship with support from participating colleges.
+The Interns-to-Scholars program is a way for students to gain an introduction to research and is geared toward lower division students with little to no experience in a research setting, second-semester freshmen and sophomores.
+The program is funded through the Office of Undergraduate Research and Creative Activity with support from participating colleges.

 Encourage your students to apply for a Hooper Undergraduate Research Award